peteamiri/Tutorials/Enterprise_Architect/TOGAF/TOAG Cheat Sheet.md

 ### What are the categories of views in Enterprise Continium

+Each category can be broken into

+* Architectural Continum (What)
+* Solution Continum (How)

+Each are broken into the following categories (Most Generic at the top very specific at the bottom)

 1. Foundation (TRM)
 1. Common System (III-RM)
 1. Industry (Generic Vendor Solution)
     (e.g. Oracle Financial)
 1. Organization (Full developed or customized application) (e.g. fully customized Orccle financial)

-Each category can be broken into Architectural (What) and So lution (How)